Distributional neural networks for electricity price forecasting: Models and estimation

 The second set of benchmarks utilizes a point neural network model.
 It differs from the probabilistic counterpart only in the output construction in the network and hyperparameters corresponding to the missing distribution layer (see Sections \ref{sec_prob_ann_descr}, \ref{sec_models_nn} and Figure \ref{fig_ann_bigger}).
-The rest of the model setting remains unchanged: MLP model has the same inputs, the same hyperparameter selection and uses the same calibration window lengths and training and validation splits.
-The loss function for the network is MAE, whereas DMLP uses log-likelihood.
+The rest of the model setting remains unchanged: DNN model has the same inputs, the same hyperparameter selection and uses the same calibration window lengths and training and validation splits.
+The loss function for the network is MAE, whereas DDNN uses log-likelihood.

-Similarly to the DMLP, for the (point) MLP we also derive four independently-trained hyperparameter sets.
+Similarly to the DDNN, for the (point) DNN we also derive four independently-trained hyperparameter sets.
 This allows us to \emph{i)} measure the robustness of the predictions and \emph{ii)} apply two quantile-regression based methods (QRA and QRM), similarly as for the LEAR point predictions, also using a 182 day rolling calibration window.

-The results are marked with \textbf{NN-Point-N} for the point forecasts (where $N$ $=1,\,\ldots,\,4$ or \textbf{Ens}) and \textbf{NN-Point-QRA} and \textbf{NN-Point-QRM}, respectively for percentile forecasts obtained using quantile regression on the four separate point forecasts and their ensemble.
+The results are marked with \textbf{DNN-n} for the point forecasts (where $n$ $=1,\,\ldots,\,4$ or \textbf{Ens}) and \textbf{DNN-QRA} and \textbf{DNN-QRM}, respectively for percentile forecasts obtained using quantile regression on the four separate point forecasts and their ensemble.